 Bullies are sad or troubled children that build their self-esteem by making other children miserable.
 They feel powerful when they can upset another child.
 While a bully is deserving of pity, it’s hard to be sympathetic when your child is being bullied.

 Children will often hide the fact that they’re a bullying victim.
 They may try to avoid school by pretending to be sick, have trouble sleeping, or be moody in general.
-When a child that normally likes school suddenly shows signs of disliking it, they might be the victim of a bully.
+It’s also common for children with learning difficulties or things like autism spectrum disorder to be bullied more than others for being “different”.
+As such, it is sometimes much harder to tell if your child is being bullied because they may not know how to react to the whole situation or even how to communicate it.
+When a child who normally likes school suddenly shows signs of disliking it, they might be the victim of a bully.

 There are many things you can do to reduce the odds of your child falling victim to a bully: